manasakudumu/portfolio-mkudumu/docs/assignments/assignment6.md

    - **Solution:** Use icons along with text labels to improve differentiation and add clarity to the navigation.

 3. **Feedback on Messages and Posts (Information Scent)**
    - **Issue:** Users were unsure if their posts and messages were visible to others or had been read.
+They also showed up on home page before login/ registration
    - **Solution:** Add indicators or notifications to show if messages or posts are viewed by trusted contacts.
+Create a way to integrate the features only after login

 4. **Biometric or Alternative Login Options (Usability)**
    - **Issue:** Recalling passwords or IDs for login was difficult for elderly users.